Advanced Email Filtering System

 Unlike most email services that merely sort spam into folders or silently discard it, CodaMail's first line of defense happens during the initial SMTP connection, before a message is even accepted:

-This connection-level filtering is crucial: other services might hide spam from you, but the sender still thinks your address is valid, so you remain on spam lists and continue receiving unwanted mail.
+This connection-level control is crucial: other services might try global filters for everyone, but they may not be what you want.
+When you block something, other services just hide it from you, but the sender still thinks your address is valid, so you continue receiving unwanted mail that you just don't see.
 With our approach, senders are encouraged to remove you from their lists entirely.

 For non-encrypted received messages that pass the initial connection check, CodaMail employs sophisticated content analysis tools with unmatched user customization: